NeonGeckoCom/neon_mq_connector/README.md

 `send_mq_request` applies to the full response, so the `timeout` value should reflect the longest time it will take for a final response to be generated, plus some margin.

+> Note: Responses may be received out of order, so the client is responsible for monitoring the `_part` and `_is_final` fields as needed

 ### Asynchronous Consumers
 By default, async-based consumers handling based on `pika.SelectConnection` will